godatadriven/godatadriven-blog/content/ds-day.md

 # Science as a scam (not your ordinary SaaS)

 These miraculous courses seems to be very often offered by consultancy firms.
 These firms also sells data science services so I imagine interactions such as:

+> **Client** :

-> Client: Hey, we would love if one of our analyst would be able to do some machine learning magic,
-> do you have anything for that?
+> Hey, we would love if one of our analyst would be able to do some machine learning magic, do you have anything for that?

->
+> **Consultancy firm:**

-> Consultancy firm: Of course!
+> Of course!
 He should follow our "Become a Data Science ninja in 4 days" course.
-> It just costs a couple of grands.
-See, you can sign up here in our badly customized Wordpress
-> website [Sorry, I couldn't resist the Wordpress joke, mainly because it's true]
+It just costs a couple of grands.
+See, you can sign up here in our badly customized Wordpress website [Sorry, I couldn't resist the Wordpress joke, mainly because it's true]

->
+> **Client** :

-> Client: Ok fine, there your go.
+> Ok fine, there your go.

 Analyst takes the course, get shown how Google/Facebook/Amazon are doing, with enough theory to make data science even more dark magic than what it seems.
 Then the client asks the analyst:

+> **Client** :

-> Client: Hey, how was the course?
+> Hey, how was the course?

+> **Analyst:**

-> Analyst: Good, really nice, I learned a tons of exciting things.
+> Good, really nice, I learned a tons of exciting things.

+> **Client** :

-> Client: Great.
+> Great.
 Can you build a real-time recommender for our website?

+> **Analyst:**

-> Analyst: Ehr, no, I barely know what a recommender is, let alone building a real-time one.
+> Ehr, no, I barely know what a recommender is, let alone building a real-time one.

+> **Client** :

-> Client: WTF?
+> WTF?

+> **Analyst:**

-> Analyst: Well, but the consultancy firm should be able to help us, those guys are rock solid.
+> Well, but the consultancy firm should be able to help us, those guys are rock solid.

-> Client: Ok, let me call them.
+> **Client** : Ok, let me call them.

 ---

+> **Client** :

-> Client: Hi there, I was wondering if you could build us a real-time recommender system for our
+> Hi there, I was wondering if you could build us a real-time recommender system for our website.
-> website.
 Is it possible?

+> **Consultancy firm**:

-> Consultancy firm: of course we can, but a real-time recommender system is so old-school
-> [Translation: we don't know how to build one].
-Let me tell you what you really want, and we can
-> do it for the very modest fee of 3 grands a day.
-If it seems like a lot of money, you can't
-> imagine what it will mean for the revenues of your company.
+> Of course we can, but a real-time recommender system is so old-school [Translation: we don't know how to build one].
+Let me tell you what you really want, and we can do it for the very modest fee of 3 grands a day.
+If it seems like a lot of money, you can't imagine what it will mean for the revenues of your company.
 You'll earn it back in a week.

+> **Client** :

-> Client: Cool, let's do that.
+> Cool, let's do that.

 We all know how these things ends.
 The client usually gets lock into a service provider and the analyst does not really learn anything.
 Because if you are in this business model, your interests